ur-whitelab/hoomd-tf/README.md

 7. Revisit and make sure namings are consistent
 8. Use the MPI/GPU/Multi-GPU code in CMakeLists.txt
 9. Now that forking is not done, we should revert to using the hoomd error reporting mechanism
+10. Batching using datasets from tensor slices
+11. groups
+12. hoomd.cite when paper is out

 ## Syntax Naming